cher-ami/chersite/README.md

 <h1 align="center" style="text-align:center">🪜 chersite</h1>

 <p align="center">
-chersite is a web-base boilerplate for cher-ami projects based on
+chersite is a web boilerplate for cher-ami projects based on
 <a href="https://vitejs.dev/">vite</a>,
 <a href="https://www.typescriptlang.org">typescript</a>,
 <a href="https://reactjs.org">react</a>,